 The registry is in-memory and liveness is checked periodically.
 It does not persist across app restart.

-The current implementation stops a dev server by finding processes listening on the port inside the container with ss, terminating the process group, and force-killing remaining listeners if needed.
-Restart re-runs the original registered command in the background with setsid.
+Container runtimes stop a dev server by finding processes listening on the port inside the runtime with ss, terminating the process group, and force-killing remaining listeners if needed.
+Restart re-runs the original registered command through the active workspace runtime.

-This means stop/restart depends on the registered id and container process state, not a host-side port forward.
+This means stop/restart depends on the registered id and runtime process state, not just a host-side port forward.

-See Containers and Host Mode for user-facing fallback guidance.
+See Containers and Host Mode for exact runtime behavior and failure rules.

-If you change apps/desktop/images/Dockerfile.sero-node or tools installed in the image, rebuild sero-node:latest and recreate affected workspace containers.
+If you change apps/desktop/images/Dockerfile.sero-node or tools installed in the image, rebuild ghcr.io/sero-labs/sero-node:latest and recreate affected workspace containers.
 Existing containers do not automatically receive Dockerfile changes.

 Use the app/runtime controls where available.
-If debugging manually, be careful: deleting or restarting Apple container system resources can stop other running containers on the machine.
+If debugging manually, be careful: deleting or restarting Apple Container, Docker, or Podman resources can stop other running containers on the machine.

-Container-backed mode improves runtime separation and keeps per-workspace execution scoped, but it is not a substitute for:
+Container runtimes improve runtime separation and keep per-workspace execution scoped, but they are not a substitute for: